Introduction

 object, holding a state that is newly created for each scenario and is changing as Cucumber goes through each step of that scenario.

-To enable testing of our animal.feature
+To enable testing of our simple.feature

 , let's add this code to example.rs